 While this may seem too draconian, 70% of employees say that employers have the right to monitor their Internet activity.

-It may also be a better idea to use a time tracking software.
+It may also be a better idea to use an employee monitoring software.
 It helps eliminate wasted time without being intrusive.

 It’s not uncommon how emails take up most of our time every day at work.
 But, checking of personal emails makes the workday more unproductive.